 The first thing you have to set straight about your trading effort concerns your goals.
 Do you want to dabble in trading just a little bit to see what it is all about?
-Do you want to take it one step further maybe, or even get to the point where you make a living off it?
+Do you want to take it one step further maybe, or even get to the point where you make it into a side hustle?

 These goals determine your overall risk tolerance, as well as the amount of money you’re willing to push into the venture.
 Both are extremely important variables of the trading success equation regardless of where you come from and it is relatively easy to get them both wrong, especially if your goals are vague.

 2. Based on your goals – draw up a battle-plan and stick to it

 Once you have your goals set, and thus success and failure clearly defined, you need a plan to get there.
 Define how much time you’re willing to sink into the affair and also how much money you’re willing to lose during your initial trial and error stage.
 Yes, you will mostly lose in the beginning as there are no guarantees in forex trading.